 - Once you have memorised a few of the phrases, try to build yourself a script around them.
 There are several ways to do that.
 Think of your previous or most likely next encounter.
 After that, imagine how the conversation could go and where you would probably get stuck.

 - Practice-practice-practice.
-All of these steps and memorising every phrase by heart will get you nowhere if you’re not getting interactive quickly after you’ve learned them.
+All of these steps and memorizing every phrase by heart will get you nowhere if you’re not getting interactive quickly after you’ve learned them.
 So jump in at the deep end and start using what you’ve learned – be it with your Hungarian family or the cashier at the shop around your corner.

 You might get still stuck at first.
 You indeed might struggle to use the right phrase at the right time.
 But it really doesn’t matter as long as you try again and truly commit yourself to loosen and ease these unrewarding and robotic conversations you’ve had so far.